-I had a professor in college who once stopped me after class to ask why I didn’t raise my hand more often.
+Once, I had a professor in college who stopped me after class to ask why I didn’t raise my hand more often.
 “When I call on you, you aren’t shy, and you know the answers,” he said.

-I was so often caught up in my own mind that I didn’t realize I wasn’t verbalizing anything I was thinking.
+As an introvert, I was so often caught up in my own mind that I didn’t realize I wasn’t verbalizing anything I was thinking.
 In my head, I was fully engaged, even if those around me saw only a blank stare.
 I explained this to the professor and asked if he thought this made sense.
 I’ll never forget the solemn nod he gave me.
 “Yes,” he said, “I understand now.”

-If you are an introvert and you don’t talk a lot, people will automatically assume that you are a very meek and mild-mannered person.
-What they don’t realize is that we introverts often go quiet because we have so many passionate thoughts rushing through our heads that it’s impossible to verbalize them all.
+If you’re an introvert who doesn’t talk a lot, people (unfortunately) automatically assume that you’re a meek and mild-mannered person.
+What they don’t realize is that introverts often go quiet because we have so many passionate thoughts rushing through our heads that it’s impossible to verbalize them all.

-However, all that smiling and nodding doesn’t do much to counteract that meek and mild image, which is why people who don’t know me well are always surprised when I unleash a sarcastic or sardonic comment, even if that comment is only a quarter of the sass that I’ve been storing up for the entirety of the “conversation.”
+However, all that smiling and nodding doesn’t do much to counteract that meek and mild image, which is why people who don’t know me well are always surprised when I unleash a sarcastic or sardonic comment, even if that comment is only a quarter of the sass I’ve been storing up for the entirety of the “conversation.”

-For this reason, I often bristle when people describe me as being “nice” or “sweet.”
-It’s not that I want people to think of me as mean, but I would prefer not to feel forced to live up to someone’s idea of me as the kind, quiet girl who needs someone to jump to her defense every time she is so much as lightheartedly teased.
+For this reason, I bristle when people describe me as “nice” or “sweet.”
+It’s not that I want people to think of me as mean, but I’d prefer not to feel forced to live up to someone’s idea of me as the kind, quiet girl who needs someone to jump to her defense every time she is so much as lightheartedly teased.

 I also have no patience to sit idly by if someone is being manipulative or attempting to take advantage of my seemingly kind demeanor.
-As an introvert, I value my “me” time far too highly to sacrifice it for fake friends.
+That’s right, I value my “me” time far too highly to sacrifice it for fake friends.
 However, I’m not completely callous.
-I’ve spent a fair number of sleepless nights worried about hurting the feelings of people I care about, but the worry will quickly evaporate if I feel that person is making no effort to understand my emotions in return.
-I am an introvert, but I am not a doormat.
+I’ve spent a fair number of sleepless nights worried about hurting the feelings of people I care about — but the worry will quickly evaporate if I feel that person is making no effort to understand my emotions in return.

 Whatever happened to the cliché of the “strong and silent” type?
 Maybe that line only applies to actors with chiseled jawlines starring in movies about the Wild West, not to those of us who are 5’ 1” and wear Harry Potter t-shirts.

 And even if I’m having a day where it’s difficult to conjure my inner sass warrior, please don’t proceed to underestimate me just because I’m not dominating the conversation.
 Introverts are just as capable of being smart and funny as extroverts are.